Rayenkan/Password_Generator/README.md

 # Password Generator

-This project is a password generator application built using Python.
+This project is a password generator application built using Reactjs.
 The application allows users to generate strong and secure passwords based on specified criteria.
 Additionally, the project is version-controlled using Git, and the source code is hosted on GitHub.

 ## Demo